kitlapp/IntroToBigData_WorldBank/README.md

 ### 2. Files Included

 The experimental folders have already been described, while the main project scripts have been defined.
 Here are the additional general files:
+1) original_data_and_region_mapping folder: It contains the raw data as well as region_list.csv, which was created to map countries to global regions.
+2) main_cleaning&ingestion.ipynb: It contains all scripts required for raw data ingestion and cleaning, as well as database creation and table population.
+3) custom_functions.py: This file is a companion to main_cleaning_ingestion.ipynb, the notebook cannot be executed without it.
+4) countries.csv, indicators.csv and values.csv: These are the exported database tables.
+They contain cleaned data, as the tables were populated only after the data cleaning process.
-1) README.md
+5) README.md
-2) ITC6002B1_Duesing_Lappas_Logothetis_Psallida_Project.pdf: The project report
+6) ITC6002B1_Duesing_Lappas_Logothetis_Psallida_Project.pdf: The project report
-3) ITC6002B1_Duesing_Lappas_Logothetis_Psallida_Project.ppt: The project Power Point presentation
+7) ITC6002B1_Duesing_Lappas_Logothetis_Psallida_Project.ppt: The project Power Point presentation
-4) GitHub_Guide.pdf (OPTIONAL): A guide with instructions on basic GitHub actions and how to set up GitHub Desktop.
+8) GitHub_Guide.pdf (OPTIONAL): A guide with instructions on basic GitHub actions and how to set up GitHub Desktop.
 This was created to ensure full alignment, and we also included it for convenience.
-5) hourly_environment.yml: The Conda environment file for the project, specifying required packages, versions and dependencies.
+9) hourly_environment.yml: The Conda environment file for the project, specifying required packages, versions and dependencies.

  ===========================================================================